pioneers/PiElectrical/README.md

 A: As long as you committed, the PMs can recover your work for you.

+Q: Why am I working on my own branch?

+A: This is to keep track of pull request and board reviews on a per board basis

 ###Commit Message Format Conventions

 * Present Tense ("Reroute power traces on team flag" -- NOT "Rerouted power traces on team flag")